-Business Administration, Master of Business Administration
+Business Administration, MBA

 This program seeks to combine the best of conventional academic training with the best of applied learning.
 The significant difference between this major and the other MBA majors is that students electing this major will complete the core MBA courses, and then select three other courses offered in the MBA program.
 This allows for the most flexibility and is designed for students to select from a variety of interesting courses.